ankaAR/bestiario5e/_creatures/choldrith.md

 armor_class: "15 (studded leather armor)"
 ---

-***Fey Ancestry.*** The choldrith has advantage on saving throws against being charmed, and magic can't put the choldrith to sleep.
+***Fey Ancestry.*** The choldrith has advantage on saving throws against being hechizado, and magic can't put the choldrith to sleep.

 ***Lanzamiento de conjuros.*** The choldrith is a 4th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 The choldrith has the following cleric spells prepared: